plfa/plfa.github.io/src/plfa/part2/Confluence.lagda.md

 par-diamond {M = M} p1 p2 = ⟨ M ⁺ , ⟨ par-triangle p1 , par-triangle p2 ⟩ ⟩
 ```

-This step is optional, though, in the presence of triangle proeprty.
+This step is optional, though, in the presence of triangle property.

 #### Exercise (practice)